-Natural Pathways uses a number of instructors whose skills will be applicable to the course being taught, we will provide you with details of the specific instructor(s) prior to your course.
+Natural Pathways uses a number of instructors whose skills will be applicable to the course being taught.

-The following shows details of our regular instructors, from time to time we will use others that may not be included here.
+The following shows details of our regular instructors, from time to time we will use others that may not be mentioned here.

 Natural Pathway’s Director and Leading Instructor

-Hannah has been teaching bushcraft skills and nature awareness to adults and children for over a decade, she also runs courses for schools and youth groups.
+Hannah has been teaching bushcraft skills and nature awareness to adults and children close to two decades.
+She also runs courses for schools and youth groups.
 She is well known for her ability to pass on her skills in a relaxed and engaging manner.

 Hannah was inspired by teachings of Tom Brown Jr, well-known author and founder of the Tracker School in America.
-Tom Brown grew up along side an Apache Indian learning many valuable Earth living skills that he continues to pass on to many people through his trainings.
+Tom Brown grew up along side a native American from the Apache tribe learning many valuable Earth living skills that he continues to pass on to many people through his trainings.
 As well as attending courses in America with Tom Brown, Hannah has attended a year’s course on Primitive Survival Skills with Trackways here in the UK.
 She completed the course with a week's Survival Quest in Scotland.
+She has since gone on to further her training completing various survival courses, wild food courses and Forest School level 3.

 Having lived in the Daintree Rainforest in the Australian outback for a year, she gained much experience from practising a sustainable way of living.

-Hannah has practised Reflexology and Reiki for the past twenty one years and has always had an interest in alternative medicine and the healing properties of plants, treating herself and her children with herbal and homeopathic remedies where possible.
+Hannah has practised Reflexology and Reiki for the past thirty years and has always had an interest in alternative medicine and the healing properties of plants, treating herself and her children with herbal and homeopathic remedies where possible.

 Hannah feels it is important to develop her personal awareness when relating to herself and others, as a parent and within a group.
 She has attended self-development courses such as Parent-Link, Non-violent Communication, the Sedona Method and Psychology of Vision.
 Hannah home educated her three children for over ten years providing for them a wide range of experiences as they grew up and prior to them moving on to further education.